 Speed limits in the Road Traffic Regulations and the Highway Code apply to motor vehicles only and not to bicycles.
 However, the Highway Code states that cyclists should be considerate of other road users.

-Have you received any additional funding?
+Did you receive any additional funding?

-The Welsh Government has provided £570,000 for additional 20mph roadside engagement through Operation Ugain in 2023/24.
-This is in addition to the regular grant from Welsh Government, which was £2,800,000 in 2023/24 and also for 2024/25 and covers all other GoSafe activity.
-To continue to support the extra engagement being undertaken, the Welsh Government have indicated they will support the salary costs of the Operation Ugain teams in 2024/25, with the grant amount to be confirmed.
+The Welsh Government provided £570,000 for additional 20mph roadside engagement through Operation Ugain in 2023/24.
+This is in addition to the regular grant from Welsh Government, which was £2,800,000 in both 2023/24 and 2024/25 and covers all other GoSafe activity.

 Are you enforcing in areas where the road signs are wrong?